-- 1. Determine the location for the termination(s). - If installing only the vent (exhaust) piping in a Power Vent configuration vertically through the roof; ensure that all exterior vertical clearance requirements shown in Figure 22 and Figure 23 on page 26 are being maintained.
-These clearances and those cited by local and national codes must be maintained.

-NOTE: On flat roof installations the vent termination must be a minimum of 24 inches (60 cm) above any parapet, vertical wall or structure within 10 feet (3 m) horizontally.
-See Figure 23 on page 26.

-If installing both intake air and vent piping in a Direct Vent configuration vertically through the roof; ensure that all exterior vertical clearance requirements shown in Figure 22 and Figure 23 on page 26 are being maintained.
-These clearances and those cited by local and national codes must be maintained.

-NOTE: On flat roof installations the intake air and the vent terminations must be a minimum of 24 inches (60 cm) above any parapet, vertical wall or structure within 10 feet (3 m) horizontally.
-See Figure 23 on page 26.

-If installing only vent piping in a Power Vent configuration vertically through the roof the following instructions must be followed:

-The vent termination must be oriented facing downward as shown in Figure 22 and Figure 23 on page 26.

-The bottom edge of the vent termination must be a minimum of 12 inches (30 cm), 18 inches (45 cm) in Canada, above the average or expected snow level as shown in Figure 22 on page 26.

-5. If installing both intake air and vent piping in a Direct Vent configuration vertically through the roof the following instructions must be followed:

-The intake air and vent pipes must penetrate the same side of the roof as shown in Figure 24 on page 26.

-The intake air and vent terminations must be oriented facing downward and in the same direction as shown in Figure 24 on page 26.

-The intake air and vent terminations must have a minimum separation of 24" (61 cm) measured on center line as shown in Figure 24 on page 26.
-In colder climates this separation should be increased to at least 48 inches (122 cm).

-The bottom edge of the intake air and vent terminations must be a minimum of 12 inches (30 cm), 18 inches (45 cm) in Canada, above the average or expected snow level as shown in Figure 22 and Figure 24 on page 26.

-6. When the intake air and/or vent piping from multiple water heaters will terminate in the same location the vent terminations can be grouped together in close proximity 0 inches/touching.
-Intake air terminations can also be grouped together in close proximity 0 inches/touching.

-The distance between the closest vent and intake air terminations must be a minimum of 24 inches (61 cm) as shown in Figure 24 on page 26.
-In colder climates this separation should be increased to at least 48 inches (122 cm).

-7. Cut a 4 inch (10 cm) diameter hole for 3 inch pipe or 5 inch (13 cm) diameter hole for 4 inch pipe where the pipe(s) will pass through the roof.
+- .
+Determine the location for the termination(s). - If installing only the vent (exhaust) piping in a Power Vent configuration vertically through the roof; ensure that all exterior vertical clearance requirements shown in Figure 22 (page 26) and Figure 23 (page 27) are being maintained.
+These clearances and those cited by local and national codes must be maintained. - Note: On flat roof installations the vent termination must be a minimum of 24 inches (60 cm) above any parapet, vertical wall or structure within 10 feet (3 m) horizontally.
+See Figure 23. - If installing both intake air and vent piping in a Direct Vent configuration vertically through the roof; ensure that all exterior vertical clearance requirements shown in Figure 22 (page 26) and Figure 23 (page 27) are being maintained.
+These clearances and those cited by local and national codes must be maintained. - Note: On flat roof installations the intake air and the vent terminations must be a minimum of 24 inches (60 cm) above any parapet, vertical wall or structure within 10 feet (3 m) horizontally.
+See Figure 23 (page 27). - If installing only vent piping in a Power Vent configuration vertically through the roof the following instructions must be followed: - The vent termination must be oriented facing downward as shown in Figure 22 and Figure 23 (page 27). - The bottom edge of vent termination must be a minimum of 12 inches (30 cm), 18 inches (45 cm) in Canada, above average or expected snow level as shown in Figure 22 (page 26). - If installing both intake air and vent piping in a Direct Vent configuration vertically through the roof the following instructions must be followed: - The intake air and vent pipes must penetrate the same side of the roof as shown in Figure 24 (page 27). - The intake air and vent terminations must be oriented facing downward and in the same direction as shown in Figure 24 (page 27). - The intake air and vent terminations must have a minimum separation of 24" (61 cm) measured on center line as shown in Figure 24 (page 27).
+In colder climates this separation should be increased to at least 48 inches (122 cm). - (122 cm).
+The bottom edge of the intake air and vent terminations must be a minimum of 12 inches (30 cm), 18 inches (45 cm) in Canada, above the average or expected snow level as shown in Figure 22 and Figure 24 (page 27). - 6.
+When the intake air and/or vent piping from multiple water heaters will terminate in the same location the vent terminations can be grouped together in close proximity 0 inches/touching.
+Intake air terminations can also be grouped together in close proximity 0 inches/touching. - The distance between the closest vent and intake air terminations must be a minimum of 24 inches (61 cm) as shown in Figure 24 (page 27).
+In colder climates this separation should be increased to at least 48 inches (122 cm). - Cut a four-inch (10 cm) diameter hole for three-inch pipe or 5 inch (13 cm) diameter hole for four-inch pipe where the pipe(s) will pass through the roof.

-NOTE: Beware of concealed wiring and piping when cutting through the roof.
+Note: Beware of concealed wiring and piping when cutting through the roof.